affilirator/thekitchen-pot/src/content/blog/how-to-cook-rice-in-a-rice-cooker.md

 Using rice cookers to cook your rice simplify your cooking process.
 You will no longer be required to set the cooking time manually.
 Instead, you will use the LCD control panel to set the time and the temperature without a hassle.

-It doesn't matter whether you are cooking white, brown, basmati, oatmeal, polenta, or any other type of cereals; this appliance will come in handy.
+It doesn’t matter whether you are cooking white, brown, basmati, oatmeal, polenta, or any other type of cereals; this appliance will come in handy.

 **Versatility**